kylegendy/frontend-template/README.md

 (Pre-reqs: make sure you have [nodejs](https://nodejs.org/en/download/package-manager) installed)
 1. Click the "Use this template" button at the top right of this github page and select "Create a new repository" to start.
-2. Clone your new repository onto your local machine.
+2. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) your new repository onto your local machine.
-3. From the home directory of the project, copy the `./.env.example` file into a new `./.env` file, this is an env file used to store environment variables and is required to run your builds.
+3. From the home directory of the project, open a terminal and copy the `./.env.example` file into a new `./.env` file, this is an env file used to store environment variables and is required to run your builds.
 ```
 cp ./.env.example ./.env
 ```
-4. From the home directory of the project, run the following:
+4. From the home directory of the project, run the following terminal commands:
 ```
 npm install
 npm run build